 Volunteers must be at least 18 years of age.
-Children younger than 18 may volunteer only for Class B and only when a parent or legal guardian is present and a release of liability is signed.
-Children under 18 cannot handle/touch any of the turtles under any circumstances.
+Children younger than 18 may volunteer for Class A only when a parent or legal guardian is present and a release of liability is signed.
+Children under 18 cannot volunteer for Class C: Triage.

 We hope to hear from you soon!

 Class A: Facilities- Occasionally we will have a work day at our facility or a project we need assistance with.
 Jobs could include cleaning out pens, feeding turtles, building/maintaining structures, etc.

 Class B: Clerical - Office-type jobs like sending out mass letters or packages, applying for grants, editing our website, or fundraising.

 Class C: Triage - These are the volunteers who can take in a turtle for us and provide immediate first aid, and perhaps house the turtle for a few days until it can get to us.
 Much like the Transporters, these volunteers can mean the difference between life and death for an injured or sick turtle.
 Triage volunteers that aren't already familiar with turtle first aid will need training that we will provide.
 A detailed manual will also be provided.
 You must be able to come to our facility in Florence, MS to receive the training.
 On-site training lasts only a few hours.

 Class D: Social Media - These are volunteers who help administer, edit, or contribute to our social media pages such as Facebook, Instagram (future), Twitter (future), etc.